Big Jay McNeely

 Big Jay McNeely was easily the most intense of the Honkers and Screamers, and was a live concert sensation throughout the 1950’s.
 His concerts resembled frenzied, out-of-control religious revivals, with Big Jay going into saxophone hysterics and pulling physical stunts that made the bar-walking routine look tame.
 His initial R&B hit was “The Deacon’s Hop”, which went to #1 on the R&B charts in 1949 and earned him the nickname “The Deacon”.
 The biggest hit of his career arrived ten years later with “There Is Something On Your Mind,” which stayed on the R&B charts for six months in 1959.

 Big Jay requested that we feature “Get On Up and Boogie (Parts 1, 2, and 3)” on This is Vintage Now because it’s the one with the best Jump Blues vibe, but there’s not a bad song on this essential 1950’s/60’s-style R&B tour de force.
-Martin Schok has also just recently released Party Time Vol. 2 (2011), which continues the Party Time theme with even more good time tunes, and some brand new verisons of some of his best-known songs to sweeten the deal.
+Martin Schok pollowed it up with Party Time Vol. 2 (2011), which continues the Party Time theme with even more good time tunes, plus some brand new verisons of some of his best-known songs to sweeten the deal.

 Get Party Time on CD Baby; you won’t be disappointed.